Elliott Wave Theory

 - Wave 3 is usually 161.8% of wave 1

-- Wave 5 is often computed by taking either a 38.2% measure or a 61.8% measure of the distance traveled from the start of wave 1 to the end of wave 3.
+We compute the target for Wave 5 by taking either a 38.2% measure or a 61.8% measure of the distance traveled from the start of wave 1 to the end of wave 3.
+Then, add this measure to the bottom of wave 4.
 If Wave 3 had extended, then there is a high chance for wave 5 to be equal to wave 1.

 You can read more about the Fibonacci Number Series here.